 Tenants should carefully read their leases before signing.
-Also, tenants should make sure that two copies are provided and that they witness the signatures on both copies.
-The tenant is entitled to receive a copy of the lease and, once signed, the tenant should keep the copy in a safe place.
+Also, tenants should make sure that two copies are present and that they witness the signatures on both copies.
+The tenant is entitled to receive a copy of the lease and, once signed, the tenant's copy should be kept in a safe place.
 Opportunities for Otsego Housing Services staff can review leases for tenants.
 Tenants can call the Housing Services office at 607.433.8000 to schedule an appointment for a lease review.